Recent from talks

 Danielle Deadwyler

-She began her career as a theatre actress in Atlanta, Georgia.
+Deadwyler began her career as a theatre actress in Atlanta, Georgia.
 Deadwyler then transitioned to film and television roles and made her screen debut in the 2012 drama film A Cross to Bear.
 She appeared in the primetime soap opera The Haves and the Have Nots (2015–2017), the drama series P-Valley (2020), and the miniseries Station Eleven (2021–2022) and From Scratch (2022).
+In 2025, Time magazine named Deadwyler one of the 100 most influential people in the world.

 Deadwyler began her career appearing on stage productions, including Charlotte's Web, The Real Tweenagers of Atlanta, and most notable playing the role of Lady in Yellow in For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf at the True Colors Theater in Atlanta in 2009.
 Deadwyler received positive reviews for leading performance in Alliance Theatre's The C.A.
 Lyons Project.
 On Atlanta stage, she appeared in the Pulitzer Prize-winning play Clybourne Park at Aurora Theater, portrayed an actress injured doing Shakespeare in Smart People at True Colors Theater, and played multiple roles in The Temple Bombing at the Alliance Theater.